'We Came A Long Way': After Prison, A New Chance For A Dad And His Daughter

 "I was pissed," she says.
 "I was like, how can you come in here and act like the parent?
 You have to give me a reason to give you a chance."

-Since getting sober in 2012, Ralph enrolled at Goodwin College in Connecticut, where he's working toward bachelor's degree in Human Services, with plans to attend law school.
+Since getting sober in 2012, Ralph enrolled at Goodwin College in Connecticut, where he's working toward a bachelor's degree in human services, with plans to attend law school.

 "There [were] definitely some bumps in the road," Ralph admits.
 "And it was my fault that you didn't have a father there."